MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 1. When you've finished customizing, select **Update app** in the upper-right corner.
 2. In **Details**, you can modify the description and background color.
 3. In **Content**, you can select a landing page, either the dashboard or the report.
-4. In **Access** you give access either to selected users or to your whole organization.
+4. In **Access**, you give access either to selected users or to your whole organization.
 5. Select **Update app**.
 6. After it's successfully published, you can copy the link and share it with whomever you've given access to.
 If you've shared it with them, they also see it on the **My organization** tab in AppSource.